Comedienne Sarah Silverman takes dramatic turn in "I Smile Back"

-LOS ANGELES (Reuters) - Sarah Silverman swaps comedy for drama in “I Smile Back”, playing a frustrated housewife with a history of mental illness, who tries to make herself happier with drugs, alcohol and casual affairs.
+LOS ANGELES, Oct 22 (Reuters) - Sarah Silverman swaps comedy for drama in “I Smile Back”, playing a frustrated housewife with a history of mental illness, who tries to make herself happier with drugs, alcohol and casual affairs.

 The American stand-up comedienne says portraying Laney Brooks came quite naturally but the subject matter may not suit all tastes.